A. L. Morton: Life

 Morton was born in Suffolk, the son of a Yorkshire farmer.
 He had two siblings, a sister Kathleen and a brother Max.
-He attended school in Bury until he was 16 and then at boarding school in Eastbourne.
+He attended school in Bury St Edmunds until he was 16 and then at boarding school in Eastbourne.
 He then studied the English tripos at Peterhouse, Cambridge, from 1921 to 1924, graduating with a third-class degree.
-While at Cambridge, he developed friends around the Labour group, including Allen Hutt who became a typographer and Ivor Montagu who was later active in the film industry.
+While at Cambridge, he developed friends from within the university Labour club, including Allen Hutt who became a typographer and Ivor Montagu who was later active in the film industry.
 He encountered socialist ideas, moving towards the communist group at the university around Maurice Dobb.

 After college he taught at Steyning Grammar School in Sussex, where under his influence, most of the staff supported the General Strike in 1926.
 Dismissed as a consequence, he taught for a year at A.S.
 Neill's progressive school, Summerhill at that time in Lyme Regis.
 He then moved to London to write and run a bookshop in Finsbury Circus.
 In 1929 he joined the Communist Party of Great Britain and along with his wife, Vivien, remained a member for the rest of his life.
 Vivien was the daughter of the socialist Thomas A. Jackson.

 Morton belonged to a group of London left-wing intellectuals of the 1930s, while working as a journalist for the Daily Worker.
 He served on the editorial board of the paper.
 His friends at that time included A.L.
 Lloyd and Maurice Cornforth; he assisted Victor B. Neuburg.
 In 1932 and 1933, he was involved in a debate with F. R. Leavis, in the pages of Scrutiny.
 He participated in the Hunger marches of 1934.